NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/running-jellyfish.md

  version=1.0.0-SNAPSHOT
 ```

 When we run this command, we use `com.helpco.helpdesk.SoftwareStore` as the value of the `model` argument.
 This is
-because we want to generate project for the top level system, not just a service.
+because we want to generate a project for the top level system, not just a service.

 We should now have a new directory named `com.helpco.helpdesk.softwarestore` in the current directory.
 This project
 contains artifacts for the entire system.

 # Conclusion
 We'll review the structure of each of these generated projects and learn how to build and run these projects
 in the next chapter.